Vivekanand-R/AI-Product-Framework/README.md

             B. Vertical Integration (BYD produces its own batteries (Blade Battery), semiconductors, and motors — enabling cost control and rapid scaling).
             C. Global Expansion via Strategic Markets.

-Result: As of 2024, BYD surpassed Tesla in global EV sales volume, with over 3 million vehicles delivered annually, and is now exporting aggressively.
+Result: As of 2024, BYD surpassed Tesla in global EV sales volume, with over 3 million vehicles delivered annually, and is now exporting.

-**14. Jobs to Be Done (JTBD):-** This is a **framework and mindset** used in product management to understand why users “hire” a product — not what features they want, but **what outcome they’re trying to achieve** in a real-world context.
+**14. Jobs to Be Done (JTBD):-** This is a **framework and mindset** used in product management to understand why users “hire” a product — not what features they want, but what outcome they’re trying to achieve in a real-world context.

 Beyond Germany's well-known strengths in engineering: